crowdagger/crowbook/guide/config.md

     also enabling syntax highlighting for LaTeX/PDF and EPUB formats;
     however syntect support is still experimental in Crowbook.
   * `none`: disable syntax highlighting.
+* `rendering.highlight.theme`: only used if `rendering.highlight` is
+  set to `syntect`, selects the theme to use for syntax highlighting.
+Default is "InspiredGitHub".
+Valid theme names are "InspiredGitHub", "Solarized (dark)", "Solarized (light)", "base16-eighties.dark", "base16-mocha.dark", "base16-ocean.dark" and "base16-ocean.light".
 * `rendering.num_depth`: an integer that represents the maximum level of numbering for your book.
 E.g., `1` will only number chapters, while `2` will number chapters, sections, but not anything below that. `6` is the maximum  level